salmanfs815/cmpt218-a3/README.md

 - unauthorized users are redirected to login page
 - remember username of last admin (forget password for security reasons)
 - logout of admin account if logged in
+- detect network errors (server down) and report to user

 ## Setup